Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Introduction

-However, to make PCCT perform consistently and robustly with a wider availability in practice, one still has to overcome quite a few serous physical and technical challenges, such as the pulse pileup, charge sharing, bias in energy threshold, and other non-deal effects\cite{Rajendran2021review,Rajbhandary2018calibration,Gimenez2011chargesharing,Iniewski2007chargesharing,Kafaee2020pileup}.
+However, there still exists serious physical and technical challenges to overcome in PCCT, such as the pulse pileup, charge sharing, bias in energy threshold, and other non-ideal effects\cite{Rajendran2021review,Rajbhandary2018calibration,Gimenez2011chargesharing,Iniewski2007chargesharing,Kafaee2020pileup}.
 These effects not only cause quantum losses or readout bias, but also change the characteristics of the signal pulses in each individual detector pixel, making PCCT vulnerable to artifacts and unstable in many cases\cite{ballabriga2021review}.
-Handling of the pulse pileup and charge sharing has been actively investigated in the literature, with a tradeoff between them possible by using a subpixel binning approach \cite{leibold2024framework}.
-This work focuses more on the bias in energy threshold, a critical factor for PCCT spectral inconsistency that has to be carefully considered in practice applications.
+This study focuses on energy threshold bias, a critical factor contributing to spectral inconsistency in PCCT.

-In PCCT, the detector can register each X-ray photon absorption event when the photon energy is above a certain threshold.
-This is achieved by using an electronic discriminator to directly compare the signal generated from the incident photon with an internal voltage value set by a digital-to-analog converter (DAC).
-As the generated signal is proportional to the photon energy, these voltage values actually determines the energy thresholds used in PCD to group the X-ray photon into different energy bins\cite{danielsson2021review,Flohr2020photoncounting}.
-In practice, unfortunately, significant bias in the energy threshold could happen, due to manufacturing imperfections in the detector electronics across pixels, along with variations in pulse heights caused by the difference in pulse processing circuits and comparators\cite{ballabriga2021review,Flohr2020photoncounting}.
-Without a proper processing, such a bias will lead to not only loss in energy resolution, but also severe spectral and inconsistency, inducing obvious artifacts in reconstructed CT images and inaccuracies in material discrimination\cite{Taguchi2017review,Behbahani2020pileup}.
+In PCCT, detectors identify and count individual X-ray photons that exceed user-defined energy thresholds.
+An electronic discriminator compares each photon-induced pulse to digital-to-analog converter (DAC)-defined reference voltages, establishing energy bins based on the positive correlation between pulse amplitude and photon energy.
+However, threshold bias originates from pixel-to-pixel electronic variations in both detector fabrication and pulse processing circuitry\cite{danielsson2021review,Flohr2020photoncounting,ballabriga2021review}.
+Without proper correction, threshold bias degrades energy resolution and introduces severe spectral inconsistencies, resulting in artifacts in reconstructed CT images and inaccuracies in material discrimination\cite{Taguchi2017review,Behbahani2020pileup}.
+Liu et al. reported that, in a CdTe PCD, the measured non-uniformity (pixel-wise standard deviation of flat-field counts) was 358 and 184 counts per pixel at threshold deviations of 2.44 and 0.34 keV, respectively \cite{Liu_2025}.
+Similarly, Li et al. demonstrated up to a threefold degrading in SNR and CNR in reconstructed images of Gd-doped phantoms when compared with energy-calibrated results\cite{li2016feasible}.